James Brien

-James Brien (born February 4, 1848 in Howard Township, Canada West-died August 10, 1907) was a politician and physician.
+James Brien (February 4, 1848 — August 10, 1907) was a politician and physician.
 He was elected to the House of Commons of Canada in the 1887 election as a Member of the Liberal Party to represent the riding of Essex South.
-After his federal political career, he became mayor of Essex Centre, Ontario in 1895 for a term of eight years where he also served as a reeve and a councillor for three years.
+After his federal political career, he became mayor of Essex Centre, Ontario, in 1895 for a term of eight years where he also served as a reeve and a councillor for three years.
 His cousin, John Wesley Brien, was also a Member of the Canadian House of Commons.